margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful that other people love their grandmothers
 * Grateful for my grandmother's family history and the Walker family
 * Grateful for the farmland in Arkansas
+* Grateful for the man working outside
+* Grateful for the perspective of LGBTQ+ employees in businesses like IDEO
+* Grateful for all the little kids at pre-school centers
+* Grateful for dual language programs
+* Grateful for a vision of a painting or sketch of a flower, and three-four people looking to the flower in different ways, and the harmony expressed

 <br>